Postgraduate Course: Client Consulting Project (EFIE11118)

 Feedback on the summative assessment will be provided in written form via Learn, the University of Edinburgh's Virtual Learning Environment (VLE).

-- Week 8: Formative feedback by academic staff and peers on drafts of the presentations before the client presentation in week 10.
+3) Formative feedback by academic staff and peers on drafts of the presentations before the client presentation.

-- Week 12 Turn in report to client, which receives summative feedback on report from both Instructors and client.
+When report is turned in to client, student will receive summative feedback on report from both Instructors and client.

 |No Exam Information